rach-horsman/micro-course/Markdown microcourse v2.md

 ![001_01](/images/001_01.png)

-Arm Education Media is an imprint of Arm Limited, 110 Fulbourn Road, Cambridge, CB1 9NJ, UK
+Arm Education Media is an imprint of Arm Limited, 110 Fulbourn Road, Cambridge, CB1 9NJ, U.K.

 Copyright &copy; 2022 Arm Limited (or its affiliates).
 All rights reserved.